 Configure

-In order to configure ADCM, you can use the global configuration parameters that are located in the corresponding window.
-The window is accessed via the Settings page of the Common lists and concepts subsection located in the left part of the screen.
+In order to configure ADCM, you can use the global configuration parameters that are located on the Settings page.
+The page can be accessed from the bottom left part of the screen.

 You can modify parameters and save them via clicking Save.
-You can search for a parameter using the Search field field.
-You can look through the modifications history using the History icon located next to Save.
+You can search for a parameter using the Search input field.
+You can look through the ADCM previous configuration versions history and compare any two versions using the context menu in the version list located above the Search input field.

 Configuration parameters that are available for editing are listed in tables located in the sections below.